|

 consequence of our reductionist/local optima approach, the need to measure

-U.S. Army in its implementation of Boyd’s maneuver warfare developed the
+Army in its implementation of Boyd’s maneuver warfare developed the concept

-Knowing so well what the overall objective is that should
+well what the overall objective is that should communication be impossible,

 working inside the decision cycle of your opponent, then Theory of